crwn-nrth-web/my-notes/content/Philosophy/Russell-on-existence-of-external-objects.md

 - sense-data regularly experience a cat meowing around feeding time.
 The best explanation is that there is a real cat that feels hunger and meows as a result.
 Repeated, predictable sense-data suggest underlying physical causes
 - Sense data of people speaking, moving, expressing thoughts similar to us explains that there are other minds and physical people producing those patterns.

-Russell adresses [[Cartesian-Skepticism#Dream argument|Descartes Dream argument]] that while dreams produce false sense-data, they do reflect and are influenced by waking life.
+Russell addresses that while dreams produce false sense-data, they do reflect and are influenced by waking life.
 So, dreams indirectly support realism as they depend on the physical world for their content and explanation.

 > “Of course, similar things happen in dreams… but dreams are more or less suggested by what we call waking life, and are capable of being more or less accounted for on scientific principles if we assume that there really is a physical world.”

 Hence, the hypothesis of a physical world provides the simplest, most coherent, and most explanatory account of our patterns of sense-data.
 #### Comparing Hume and Russell

 Russell and Hume both deny that we have any immediate experience of external objects; what we experience immediately are our own private sense data.
 Both agree that we acquire beliefs about external objects as "instinctive belief".

-Hume believes that our beliefs are not justified and are simply non-rational effects of our faculty of imagination.
+[[Skepticism|Humean-skepticism-about-the-external-world]] believes that our beliefs are not justified and are simply non-rational effects of our faculty of imagination.
 Russell believes that our belief in the external world can be justified as a kind of causal explanatory theory of why our sense impression appear the way they do, and uses the process of "inference to the best explanation".
 Russell concludes that physical objects are the best explanation for the sense impressions that we have.

 Russell thinks Hume's skeptical conclusion is too hasty.
 Russell searches for rational grounds for believing in external objects despite the senses not providing any proof.
 For Hume, if sense impressions do not provide the evidence, then there are no proof for the existence of external objects.
 Russell admits that his reasoning is not beyond all doubt, but it does defeat [[Skepticism]].
 And that his argument is sufficiently strong enough to show that the non-skeptical view is on stronger grounds than the skeptical view of Hume or Descartes.

 Russell and Hume's different views of philosophy can support how they ended up on different sides of the debate, and can show how various approaches affect the approach to problems in philosophy.